Leviathan (Hobbes book): Part II: Of Commonwealth

-Hobbes explicitly rejects the idea of Separation of Powers.
 In item 6 Hobbes is explicitly in favour of censorship of the press and restrictions on the rights of free speech should they be considered desirable by the sovereign to promote order.

 Types

-There are three (monarchy, aristocracy and democracy):
+There are three types of commonwealths: monarchy, aristocracy and democracy.

 And only three; since unlike Aristotle he does not sub-divide them into "good" and "deviant":

 And monarchy is the best, on practical grounds:

 Succession

 The right of succession always lies with the sovereign.
 Democracies and aristocracies have easy succession; monarchy is harder:

-Because in general people haven't thought carefully.
+Because in general people have not thought carefully.
 However, the succession is definitely in the gift of the monarch:

 But, it is not always obvious who the monarch has appointed: